Soul Purpose: Writing

 News of Christian Kane's return was leaked over the internet before this episode aired, but writer Brent Fletcher explains that they had anticipated this.
 While they were filming, Lindsey refers to himself as Shawn instead of Doyle; Kane re-dubbed his lines during ADR.
 "If you watch my lips I’m not saying ’Doyle’", Kane says, "I’m saying Joey or whatever it was."

 Reception

-Angel's dream in which he sees Spike making love to Buffy was "so fake it's embarrassing they even tried it," an Angel guidebook complains; the obvious stunt double and use of overdubbing emphasizes rather than masks Sarah Michelle Gellar's absence from the show.
+Angel's dream in which he sees Spike having sex with Buffy was "so fake it's embarrassing they even tried it," an Angel guidebook complains; the obvious stunt double and use of overdubbing emphasizes rather than masks Sarah Michelle Gellar's absence from the show.